firehawkvfx/firehawk/README.md

 You can  start experimenting with an Ubuntu 16 VM with 4 vcpus, and a 50GB volume to install to.
 8GB RAM is a good start.
 Buy a few UBL credits for deadline, $10 worth or so to play with.
 Thinkbox will credit that to your AWS account on request if you email them and they provide support.

 The VM will need a new user.
 We will call it deadlineuser.
 It will also have a uid and gid of 9001.  its possible to change this uid but be mindful of the variables set in private-variable.tf if you do.

     sudo adduser -u 9001 deadlineuser.

-This user should also be the member of a group, deadlineuser, and the gid should be 9001.  you can review this with the command
+This user should also be the member of a group, deadlineuser, and the gid should be 9001.  you can review this with the command:

     users

-and
+and also to check the group id:

     cat /etc/group
 Next you will want the user to be a super user for now.  it will be possible to tighten the permissions later, but for testing we will do this- sudo usermod -aG wheel ${var.deadline_user}